redblobgames/circular-obstacle-pathfinding/README.md

 bitangent are the same type; the endpoints of an external bitangent are opposite types.

+[TODO: Come up with a good name for the two classes. "left" and "right"?]

-Interactive diagram: three draggable circles with all bitangents drawn, with each bitangent endpoint drawn red or blue.
+[Interactive diagram: three draggable circles with all bitangents drawn, with each bitangent endpoint drawn red or blue.]

 To find the set of hugging edges for a circle, collect all the bitangent endpoints on the circle.
 Then for each endpoint of one type,